Меню:

 script and scripts

-defines one (script tag) or several (scripts tag with nested script tags) names of scripts with code, that will executed when you'll run the clojure:run task;
+defines one (script tag) or several (scripts tag with nested script tags) names of scripts with code, that will executed when you'll execute the clojure:run task;

 testScript

-defines name of script that will executed when you run clojure:test task.
-If there was no value specified in configuration of plugin, then plugin will automatically generate run script for all tests, found in project;
+defines name of script that will executed when you'll execute clojure:test task.
+If there was no value specified in plugin's configuration, then plugin will automatically generate run script for all tests, that was found in project;

 replScript

-defines name of script, that will executed if you'll run clojure:repl task (it also used by clojure:swank and clojure:nailgun tasks).
+defines name of script, that will executed if you'll execute clojure:repl task (it's also used by clojure:swank and clojure:nailgun tasks).
 This code will executed before entering into REPL, so you can use it to specify initialization code for your working environment;

 runWithTests